 BLS has 12 surveys or programs that provide information on pay and benefits.
 Choosing the data source that is right for your needs can be a challenge.
-We have an interactive table to help you compare the features of each sources.
+We have an interactive tool to help you compare the features of each source.

-The National Compensation Survey provides comprehensive measures of occupational earnings; compensation cost trends, benefit incidence, and detailed plan provisions.
-Detailed occupational earnings are available for metropolitan and nonmetropolitan areas, broad geographic regions, and on a national basis.
+The National Compensation Survey provides comprehensive measures of compensation cost trends, benefits coverage, and detailed plan provisions.
 The Employment Cost Index measures changes in labor costs.
 Employer Costs for Employee Compensation present average hourly employer costs for employee compensation.

 Wage data are available by occupation for the nation, regions, states, and many metropolitan areas.
-Wage data by area and occupation are from the National Compensation Survey, Occupational Employment Statistics survey, and the Current Population Survey.
+Wage data by area and occupation are from the National Compensation Survey, Occupational Employment and Wage Statistics survey, and Current Population Survey.

 Earnings data are available by demographic characteristics such as age, sex, race, and Hispanic or Latino ethnicity.
 See also Earnings by education.

-The Current Employment Statistics survey is a monthly survey of the payroll records of business establishments that provides national estimates of average weekly hours and average hourly earnings for the private sector for all employees and for production and nonsupervisory employees.
-Average weekly overtime hours in manufacturing are also available.
-State and area estimates of hours and earnings from this survey are available for all employees as well as for production workers (in the goods-producing industries) and nonsupervisory workers (in the private service-providing industries).
+The Current Employment Statistics survey is a monthly survey of the payroll records of business establishments.
+The survey provides national estimates of average weekly hours and average hourly and weekly earnings for all employees and production and nonsupervisory employees in the private sector.
+State and metropolitan area estimates of hours and earnings are also available.

-Annual and quarterly wage data are available by detailed industry for the Nation, states, and many metropolitan areas and counties.
+Annual and quarterly wage data are available by detailed industry for the nation, states, counties, and many metropolitan areas.

 We publish an annual report and data files on workers with hourly earnings at or below the prevailing Federal minimum wage.

-BLS does not publish detailed information on household income, which includes not only wages and salaries, but also interest, dividends, pensions, etc. Information on household income is available from the U.S. Census Bureau.
+BLS does not publish detailed information on household income, which includes wages and salaries, and also interest, dividends, pensions, and income from other sources.
+Information on household income is available from the U.S. Census Bureau.